Updated June 28, 2023

 For example, in real life, depending on the expenses incurred in this financial year or monthly expenses, the predictions happen by calculating the approximate upcoming months or financial year expenses.
 In this method, the implementation can be done using a Python programming technique where the most important method is used in the Machine Learning technique under the area of Data Science.
 Linear regression, also called Regression analysis, comes under the Statistical Sciences area, integrated with Data Science.

 Q5.
 What is A/B testing in Data Science?

 A/B testing is also called Bucket Testing or Split Testing.
 This is the method of comparing and testing two versions of systems or applications against each other to determine which version of the application performs better.
 This is important when multiple versions are shown to the customers or end-users to achieve the goals.
 In Data Science, this A/B testing is used to know which variable out of the existing two variables to optimize or increase the outcome of the goal.
-A/B testing is also called the Design of Experiment.
-This testing helps in establishing a cause-and-effect relationship between the independent and dependent variables.
+A/B testing is also called the Design of an Experiment.
+This testing helps establish a cause-and-effect relationship between the independent and dependent variables.

 This testing is also simply a combination of design experimentation or statistical inference.
-Significance, Randomization, and Multiple Comparisons are the key elements of the A/B testing.
+Significance, Randomization, and Multiple Comparisons are the key elements of A/B testing.
 The significance is the term for the significance of statistical tests conducted.
 Randomization is the core component of the experimental design, where the variables will be balanced.
-Multiple comparisons are the way of comparing more variables in the case of customer interests that causes more false positives resulting in the requirement of correction in the confidence level of a seller in e-commerce.
+Multiple comparisons are a way of comparing more variables in the case of customer interests that causes more false positives resulting in the requirement of correction in the confidence level of a seller in e-commerce.